DeveshPalrecha16/ODE-Solver/README.md

 Easily customizable for different differential equations

-🗂️ File
+File
 rk4_solver.py – Main script containing the RK4 method and user interface

-🚀 How to Use
+ How to Use
 Requirements :

 Python 3.x

-No external libraries are needed.
+No external libraries used for solving the ODE'S